-To begin working on the boat issue, Scott Brawner contacted the US Consulate in Jeddah for help.
+To begin working on the boat issue, Scott contacted the US Consulate in Jeddah for help.
 The Lord showed Scott and Concilium favor and the consulate connected Scott with a Saudi ship owner with a 5000 seat ferry that was coming to Port Sudan to collect passengers for the Eid-a large Muslim holiday.
-Scott was able to coordinate with the shipping company to hold the ferry in Port Sudan for in order to fill the vessel with evacuees.
+The shipping company held the ferry in Port Sudan for in order to fill the vessel with evacuees.
 Soon after, the US and Saudi governments would follow suit and begin sending navy vessels to Port Sudan to help.
-As a result, over the period of several weeks, more than 23,000 civilians would be evacuated from Port Sudan to Jeddah, Saudi
+As a result, over the period of several weeks, more than 23,000 civilians would be evacuated from Port Sudan to Jeddah, Saudi Arabia and then home.